In a world where driving lessons have seen significant delays, we look to see if the popular intensive driving course options are worth the money.

-The average intensive driving course can range from between one week to two weeks, all the way through to one month to fully complete.
-They typically range from 4 hours to 10 hours of daily tuition, but there are no set amount of hours that are recommended as this varies from provider to provider and pupil to pupil based on their availability.
+The average intensive driving course can range from between one to two weeks, all the way through to one month to fully complete.
+They typically range from 4 hours to 10 hours of daily tuition.
+Still, there are no set amount of recommended hours as this varies from provider to provider and pupil to pupil based on their availability.

-The reality is, no they can’t.
-No driving instructor, even one conducting an intensive course, is able to guarantee you a pass.
-While some companies may promote deals that include “your money back if you don’t pass” style promotions, getting your money back is often muddied in specific terms and conditions which make things much harder than you’d hope for.
+The reality is, no, you aren’t..
+No driving instructor, even one conducting an intensive course, can guarantee you a pass.
+While some companies may promote deals that include “your money back if you don’t pass” style promotions, getting your money back is often muddied in specific terms and conditions, which make things much harder than you’d hope for.

-Remember, when you finish your intensive driving course, you’ll still have to do the same practical test as you would for regular driving lessons and while some courses providers do offer you continued attempts at your practical test for an extra fee, nobody can truly guarantee a pass.
+Remember, when you finish your intensive driving course, you’ll still have to do the same practical test as you would for regular driving lessons.
+While some course providers offer you continued attempts at your practical test for an extra fee, nobody can truly guarantee a pass.

 Can I do an automatic intensive driving course?

-Intensive driving courses are available in both manual and automatic transmissions, but with such a relatively small number of automatic instructors compared to manual, and with such huge demand for lessons, finding an automatic instructor with a full week or more worth of availability may prove a tricky proposition!
+Intensive driving courses are available in both manual and automatic transmissions.
+However, there is a relatively small number of automatic instructors compared to manual instructors, and there is such massive demand for lessons.
+Trying to find an automatic instructor with a whole week or more worth of availability may prove a tricky proposition!